 It has been my experience that people who regularly attend classes appreciate being contacted if they have missed some classes.
 If you prefer that I do not contact you in this way please tell me.

-I contact people to advise them of holiday dates if they have missed the preceding classes, and to remind them of the start of term after the summer break.
+I contact people to advise them of holiday dates if they have missed the preceding classes, and to remind them of the start of term after a break.

 Sharing of data

 I do not share any client data with other people or organisations, with the following exceptions –